msramalho/feup-comp/README.md

 The testsuite can be run simply by setting up the project in IntelliJ, mark the src/test folder as containing test files, and clicking "Run all tests".

 ![Tests Coverage](https://i.imgur.com/gpauNM1.png)

+## Task Distribution
+In general, each group member participated in every aspect of the project's development.
+The group member Edgar Carneiro worked more closely with the code pattern matching engine, integrating it on the existing project architecture, and providing several configuration options.
+The group members André Cruz and Miguel Ramalho worked more closely with the _ClassScanner_-_WorkerFactory_-_Worker_ architecture, and the _Report_ collection innerworks.

+## Pros

+## Cons

 ## Completed tasks